Jrakesh/asana-taskme/README.md

 # TaskMe => Asana
-A rails3 demo app for adding new tasks to your Asana workspace. (http://asana.com)
+A task manager app built in rails3 for adding new tasks to your Asana workspace. (http://asana.com)

 # Pre-requisite
 You need to have Asana API key to try this app.
 You get the API key after creating Asana account (absolutely free upto 15 members).

+# TO DO
+This app is still in beta phase.
+Only new task addition feature is available with this.
+Explore Asana API and add more functionalities.

 ## Deploying
 	heroku create -s cedar